AndreDev12/AndreDev12/README.md

 # Hi! 👋🏼 I'm Hector Andre.

-###  I'm a front-end developer and college student.
+###  I'm a front-end developer.

-- 🌱 I’m currently learning the Redux pattern.
+- 🌱 I’m currently learning the Redux pattern and TypeScript.
 - 🛠️ In my free time, I build [Frontend Mentor](https://www.frontendmentor.io/) challenges, to improve my skills and keep learning about new technologies.
 - 💜 I love to learn the english language.
-- 😎 I like dancing and electronic music.

 ## 🚀 Projects:
 I enjoy developing projects to improve my programming logic.
 These are my recent projects: